 I chose this approach because I feel that learning is best internalized when a student feels like he or she can own their learning process.
 This means that the teacher works to facilitate guided discovery and so is in constant dialogue with the student.
 Those students needed to learn English in a way that was relevant to them.
 This approach has been informed through a year and a half teaching in Russia as well as my education.
 I completed my B.A. in History and International Relations from Bowdoin College.
 Before that I went to St. Johns School here in Houston.

 My interest in history and international relations definitely informs what I do outside of teaching.
 I love trying and cooking new foods, some with more success than others!
 I also play soccer and cycle quite a bit.

-Bowdoin College - B.A., History
+Undergraduate Degree: Bowdoin College - Bachelor in Arts, History

 AP US History

 High School English

 SAT Subject Test in French with Listening